Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: Related Work

 \textbf{Difficulty of prompt iteration.} Prior work also shows that experts and non-experts struggle to iterate on prompts because outputs are brittle and hard to predict~\cite{10.1145/3563657.3596138,10.1145/3544548.3581388}; designers in one study likened working with LMs to ``herding cats''~\cite{10.1145/3563657.3596138}.
 Prompting in the Dark~\cite{He2025-ij} further finds that users often fail to improve LM performance over multiple rounds without ground-truth labels.
 Together, these results motivate interfaces that make \emph{how prompts change output distributions} visible, not only a single sample.
 Systems such as ChainForge~\cite{Arawjo2024-rw} and AI chains~\cite{wu2022ai} support structured prompt testing and chaining; we complement that thread by foregrounding distributional change when the same prompt is sampled many times.

 \textbf{Many outputs from one prompt.} Gero et al.~\cite{10.1145/3613904.3642139} make the case for ``mesoscale'' inspection, showing tens to hundreds of completions, and show that surfacing cross-output structure (exact matches, positional similarity) helps analysts reason about a sample.
-We share that aim but pursue a complementary encoding: rather than elaborating every response in full text, we merge tokens into one graph so branching, reconvergence, and frequency are visible.
+We share that aim but pursue a complementary encoding: rather than showing every response in full text, we merge tokens into one graph so branching, reconvergence, and frequency are visible.
 Swoopes et al.~\cite{Swoopes2025stochasticity} examine how presenting many answers at once affects trust, anthropomorphization, and workload, and evaluate color-coded span highlighting as cognitive support; their results show that layout and highlighting choices shape how users interpret diversity, above and beyond whether more than one response is shown.
 Brath et al.~\cite{brathvisualizing} also summarize many outputs to the same prompt, this time using mind maps, targeted highlighting, and clustering; a related study~\cite{brath2023visualizing} traces how distributions drift under different style transforms.
 Sevastjanova et al.~\cite{Sevastjanova2023-lq} also visualize many outputs using clusters and embedding visualizations.
+Spinner et al.~\cite{10.1145/3652028} visualize the beam search algorithm of generation directly to show the distribution, though their encoding (a tree) and goal (interacting with and editing the generation) differ.
 RELIC~\cite{Cheng2024-xs} looks at factual consistency across multiple sampled generations.
-Together these systems share our interest in multiplicity; we contribute a merged token graph oriented to open-ended text and report which distributional judgments it supports relative to list-based baselines.
+Together these systems share our interest in multiplicity.
+We contribute a merged token graph oriented to open-ended text and report which distributional judgments it supports relative to list-based baselines.